celery/celery/docs/userguide/routing.rst

     :keyword durable: Durable exchanges are persistent (i.e., they survive a broker restart).

-    :keyword auto_delete: This means the queue will be deleted by the broker when there are no more queues using it.
+    :keyword auto_delete: This means the exchange will be deleted by the broker when there are no more queues using it.